migsGUIao/CSOPESY_S12G25_Homeworks/README.md

 2) csopsey-log.txt - Contains output from the command "report-util".

 How to run
+1) Download the Zip
-1) Open "CSOPESY MCO1 v2.sln"
+2) Open "CSOPESY MCO1 v2.sln" in visual studio
-2) Run the program in C++ 20.
+3) Run the program in C++ 20 by click the play button.
-3) Enter the command "initialize" to recognize other commands
+4) Enter the command "initialize" to recognize other commands
+5) Type exit to terminate the OS emulator